CyberCoyotes/3603-CodingHandbook/docs/source/controls/ctre.rst

     *   -
         - {ClosedLoop}TorqueCurrentFOC (requires Pro)

-*See `API Migration <https://v6.docs.ctr-electronics.com/en/latest/docs/migration/migration-guide/index.html>`_ for more*
+*See also* `API Migration <https://v6.docs.ctr-electronics.com/en/latest/docs/migration/migration-guide/index.html>`_.

 ~ This is the way.